djllll/ezcsl/README.md

 # Example
-The code in this repository can work in Win10
+The code in this repository can work on Win

 ## How to run this example
 1. clone this repo